alecpm/opsworks-web-python/plone_buildout/README.md

 zope instances will run under.

-You'll generally want to update the Stack's Apps to set the application repository parameters to your customized buildout.The stacks created in this manner can be configured, customized and cloned as described in the sections below.
+You'll generally want to update the Stack's Apps to set the application repository parameters to your buildout (see [Applications](#applications)).
+Then you'll want to configure and start some instances (see [Instances](#instances)).
+Initially, you'll probably want to start by adding all layers to a single instance, but you can have multiple instances per layer and multiple layers per instance in whatever configuration makes sense for your application.

+The layers automatically created by CloudFormation can be customized extensively, and details are provided below regarding the functionality and configuration of each layer.

 Note: Your Zope instances will be running and the plone site (default /Plone) will be server on on Port 80 via Nginx/Varnish/HAProxy, but